nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

             -   Pros: Easier to implement.

-            -   Cons: Makes the code for `Parser` unnecessarily long, and also makes the code less OOP, affecting the overall code quality
+            -   Cons: Makes the code for `Parser` unnecessarily long and less OOP, affecting the overall code quality

 ### 3.3.
 Clear Task feature
 #### 3.3.1.
 Current Implementation